PART 2 - UNRAVELING THE TRAUMA

 Guilt & Shame

-Emphasizing sin and judgment using shame, guilt, and fear instills false motivations, interfering with our ability to receive true inspiration and experience a deep trusting connection with God.
+Emphasizing sin and judgment using shame, guilt, and fear instills false motivations, interfering with our ability to receive true inspiration and experience a deep, trusting connection with God.

 Fear Of Punishment